theunicornguild/BrewIt/02_brewing_method_list/03_javascript_2_brewing_method_item.md

 export default BrewMethodItem;
 ```

-//Mariam: wrong path -> missing /Components
-We should then alter the `src/BrewingList/index.js` file to use the `BrewMethodItem` component.
+We should then alter the `src/Components/BrewingList/index.js` file to use the `BrewMethodItem` component.

 ```
 import React from "react";